kosctelecom/horus/doc/horus-dispatcher.1.md

 -g, --db-ping-freq

 :   Specifies the db query frequency in seconds for new available ping jobs.
-Defaults to 10s; when set at 0, ping queries are disabled.
+Defaults to 10s; when set to 0, ping queries are disabled.

 -h, --help